Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

 \subsection{Bogoliubov map}

-A direct construction of the product among interacting fields is usually not available, however, it is possible to use ideas of Bogoliubov and Stueckelberg (\cite{BS,SR}, see \cite{Book,Due19} for reviews) to represent interacting fields as power series with coefficients in $\mathcal{F}_{\mu c}$ (with formal parameter given by the coupling constant).
+A direct construction of the product among interacting fields is usually not available, however, it is possible to use ideas of Bogoliubov and St\"uckelberg (\cite{BS,SR}, see \cite{Book,Due19} for reviews) to represent interacting fields as power series with coefficients in $\mathcal{F}_{\mu c}$ (with formal parameter given by the coupling constant).

-The starting point of this construction is in the splitting of the Lagrangian in a free and interacting part.
+The starting point of this construction is in the splitting of the Lagrangian in a free and an interacting part.
 In two dimensions there are interacting Lagrangians like $\mathcal{L}_I$ in \eqref{eq:LI}, which give rise to series which are in fact convergent at least in the weak sense, namely when evaluated on a generic field configuration $\varphi\in\mathcal{C}$.
-As a first step, in order to avoid infrared divergences, one obtains the interacting potential as a local field smearing $\mathcal{L}_I$ with a suitable test function $g\in C^\infty_0(M)$, $ V^g := \frac{1}{\lambda}\int_M \mathcal{L}_I g d\mu_x$.
+As a first step, in order to avoid infrared divergences, one obtains the interacting potential as a local field smearing $\mathcal{L}_I$ with a suitable test function $g\in C^\infty_0(M)$, $g\geq 0$, $ V^g := \frac{1}{\lambda}\int_M \mathcal{L}_I g d\mu_x$.
 In our case

 where $V^g_a$ is given in \eqref{eq:vertex}.
 We then have to introduce the time ordering map $\mathcal{T}$ on multilocal fields by means of a family of multilinear maps

 where $\TT({\prod_{i=1}^n} F_i)=\mathcal T_n({\prod_{i=1}^n}^\otimes F_i)$ for $F_i \in \mathcal F_{\textrm{loc}}$, see~\cite{FR}.
 The $\mathcal{T}_n$ are such that $\TT$ is symmetric and respects the causal factorisation property, which requires that if $\{F_i\}\subset \mathcal{F}_{\text{loc}}$ and $\{G_j\}\subset \mathcal{F}_{\text{loc}}$